-Governance, Risk Management, and Compliance is a substantial part of any information assurance program.
+Governance, Risk Management, and Compliance are a substantial part of any information assurance program.
 The GRC requires information systems to be audited, regardless of the standard to which the audit is performed.
-These report provide the audit results for Unix, Unix File Contents, and SCAP Audits for Linux.
+This report provides the audit results for Unix, Unix File Contents, and SCAP Audits for Linux.

 - Compliance Data

 Audit files can be customized to match the values defined in an organization’s corporate policies.
 The organization can review several audit files and then create a specific audit file that applies directly its policies.
 When an audit is performed, for each individual compliance check, Nessus attempts to determine if the host is compliant, non-compliant, or if the results are inconclusive and need to be verified manually.
 Unlike a vulnerability check that only reports if the vulnerability is actually present, a compliance check always reports a result.
 This way, the data can be used as the basis of an audit report to show that a host passed or failed a specific test, or if it could not be properly tested.

 Tenable.sc Continuous View (CV) is the market leader in providing a unique combination of vulnerability detection, compliance auditing, and reporting.
 Tenable.sc CV supports auditing more technologies than any other vendor including operating systems, network devices, hypervisors, databases, tablets, phones, web servers, and critical infrastructure.
 Nessus is continuously updated with information about advanced threats and zero-day vulnerabilities, and new types of regulatory compliance configuration audits.
 This makes Tenable.sc CV the market-defining continuous network monitoring platform, and Nessus the market-defining vulnerability scanning for auditors and security analysts.